 Damaged door switch

-This basically prevents the dishwasher from turning on or automatically shuts it down if the door lock is opened.
+The door interlock switch keeps water from getting out all over the kitchen, and ensures safety while the cycle is in process.
+This basically prevents the dishwasher from turning on, or automatically shuts it down if the door lock is opened.

-The door switch is a very simple operation and if the prongs of the switch become worn or damaged the switch will not function properly.
+The door switch is a very simple operation.
+If the prongs of the switch become worn or damaged, the switch will not function properly.

-If the switch fails the water inlet valve will open allowing the water to flow into the dishwasher.
+If the door switch fails, the water inlet valve will not open to allow water into the dishwasher.

 A quick inspection of the switch can show damage, but you should also check it for continuity with a multimeter.